johncrook-davies/sailing/weather.md

 ## Convergence and divergence
 * wind differ nearer land because of convergence and divergence - within 5 miles of coast by about 5%
 * this is because wind is slowed by friction on land and is therefore skewed to a larger extent by the Coriolis effect
+* this means that the wind backs closer to the coast (and on land) in the northern hemisphere
 * where the skew means there is superposition of the land and sea wind speeds, there is convergence
 * where the skew means there wind on land is moving in the opposite direction there is divergence
 * in addition to this land can affect the wind in other ways:
   - valleys can funnel wind
   - cliffs produce turbulence
+* 'fetch' is an effect on sea state - the further that wind has to blow over the sea the worse the sea state

 ## The Beaufort scale
 * the Beaufort scale defines seastate and wind speed in a scale
 * most important thing for sailing and for safety and comfort is sea state
+* sea conditions are affected by:
+  - wind
+  - rapid changes in wind direction
+  - fetch
+  - the direction that you are sailing in - relative wind speed
 * Forces:
   1. 1-3 kts - light airs and good sea state
   2. 4-6 kts - light beaze - could get the boats going up wind
   3. - gently breaze
   4. - moderate breeze, (best for sailing) at top might put a reef in
-  5. - fresh breeze, (best for sailing), white crests on water, quite lively for sailing, perhaps uncomfortable upwind, would need reefs
+  5. 17-21 kts - fresh breeze, (best for sailing), white crests on water, quite lively for sailing, perhaps uncomfortable upwind, would need reefs
   6. 22-27 kts - sea state uncomfortable The point at which the MET office will issue weather warnings
-  7. 28-33 - near gale
+  7. 28-33 kts - near gale
-  8. 34-44 - (gale warning on shipping forecast)
+  8. 34-44 kts - (gale warning on shipping forecast)
-  9. 41-47 - severe gale
+  9. 41-47 kts - severe gale
   10. - survival conditions (parachute anchor, no sail)
-  11. 56-63 - storm
+  11. 56-63 kts - storm
-  12. 64 kts upwards - huricane
+  12. 64+   kts upwards - huricane

-## Shipping forecast terms
+## Shipping forecasts
 * General synopsis - how and where weather systems are moving
+* the 'inshore waters forecast' is useful as it is localised for within 12 miles of the coast
+* 'passageweather.com' is a good source for wind forecasts and sea state
+* the met office shipping forecast website is good for a broad summary
+* the met office inshore water forecast is good for a more localised summary around the coast
+* 'windfinder.com' is good for very localised wind forecasts for next 7 days plus weather, pressure, sea state etc.
+* met office also publishes synoptic charts
+* individual buoys have weather stations that you can use to find the weather at any one time (eg. bramble bank in the Solent)
+* navtext is available when off shore
+* forecasts are available
 * sea area forecast - for each gives
   - weather - precipitation/fair,
   - wind- direction, strength and change,